yigitaktan/PerfmonSetup/README.md

 If you encounter issues with PowerShell execution policy, please refer to this link: [About Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.1)

-After running the script with Administrator privileges and the appropriate execution policy setting, you should see the following screen.
+After running the script with administrator privileges and the appropriate execution policy setting, you should see the following screen.

 ![image](https://user-images.githubusercontent.com/51110247/135044020-561dc4a8-6ed8-4bd4-9f2c-9c6094792ae8.png)